Home > Personal development > How do you manage without burning out?

 Detecting warning signs

 The warning signs, of four different kinds, translate into a noticeable change.
 The first is physical.
 This takes the form of fatigue and pain.
 This is the somatic translation of stress.
-Then there's cognitive stress, such as difficulty concentrating.
+Secondly, cognitive: difficulty concentrating, for example.
 Emotional too: anger, sadness.
 Behavioural, particularly isolation.
 The actions to be taken therefore include prevent these events unhappiness.

 In 2010, Dr Dominique Servant of Lille University Hospital developed a test to help prevent these symptoms.
 This test makes it possible to quantify stress levels, for yourself and your team.
 It is supported by a series of twenty questions to assess stress levels on a scale of 0 to 3, with a final score of between 0 and 60.
 The aim is to be able to detect both warning signals and trigger factors.
 Hence the implementation of concrete actions at individual and collective level.